 England: HP—The History of Science

 50023 CHEM 151 001.
 A historical perspective on the rise of science over the past centuries with a particular focus on key developments in and around London from the beginning of the Industrial Revolution through the rise of modern molecular biology after World War II.
 Using a variety of resources in London, Oxford and elsewhere, this course examines the considerable advances in energy technology, computing, chemistry, biochemistry, molecular biology, medicine and public health and traces the people (Fleming, Lovelace, Babbage, Watson, Crick, Franklin, Watt, Turing, Snow and more), institutions, movements and false starts that led to much of our current science and technology.
 Guilford faculty leaders: Anne Glenn & Rob Whitnell.
 Graded.
 4 credits.
-Estimated cost: $4,675-$5,155 plus airfare. $500 non-refundable deposit which will be taken off charges for the program fee.
-Meals not included.
+Estimated cost: $4,453-$4,909 plus airfare. $500 non-refundable deposit which will be taken off charges for the program fee.
+Some meals included.
 Fulfills the Historical Perspectives requirement, but a second section allows students to take the course without doing it as HP.
 Note: the course does not count towards the chemistry major/minor.
 Dates: January 3-22.

 England: Oxford Fantasy Writers